mnzaki/ng-fx/README.md

 + Submit issues as you see them.
 There are probably better, faster, easier ways to achieve what ng-Fx is designed to do so.

 ###Testing
-+ ng-Fx uses Karma + Travis for unit and ci
++ ng-Fx uses Karma + Jasmine + Travis for unit and ci
 + Make sure you didn't break anything
   + run ```karma start``` or ```npm test```
 + Features will not be accepted without specs created for them.